ABCD National Research Partnership - Sexual Health Tool

 Eight years ago, the Audit and Best Practice for Chronic Disease (ABCD) project rolled out across Australia.
 The project concentrates on encouraging Aboriginal health care services to implement continuous quality improvement (CQI) processes to enhance care outcomes for their patients and eliminate barriers to providing best-practice quality care.

-CUCRH was involved in supporting 5 ABCD-registered health centres in WA, located in Roebourne, Fitzroy Crossing, Yalgoo, Mt Magnet and Geraldton, improve their patient-care services.
+WACRH was involved in supporting 5 ABCD-registered health centres in WA, located in Roebourne, Fitzroy Crossing, Yalgoo, Mt Magnet and Geraldton, improve their patient-care services.
 Project Officer: Jacki Ward

-CUCRH researchers are also involved in developing and implementing a “Sexually Transmitted Infections and Blood Borne Viruses Audit Tool” to assist Aboriginal Health Care Centres to improve their delivery of care and services to affected patients.
+WACRH researchers are also involved in developing and implementing a “Sexually Transmitted Infections and Blood Borne Viruses Audit Tool” to assist Aboriginal Health Care Centres to improve their delivery of care and services to affected patients.
 Researcher: Dr Barbara Nattabi

 Sexual Health Tool Project summary